Updated July 4, 2023

 Step #1: Determine the depreciable basis for buildings

-A company must determine the depreciable basis by Subtracting the salvage value, which is the value of buildings at the end of its life, by purchasing the cost of buildings.
+A company must determine the depreciable basis by Subtracting the salvage value, which is the value of buildings at the end of their life, by purchasing the cost of buildings.

 Step #2: Determine the rate of depreciation

-A company can determine the rate of depreciation for buildings by dividing the digit 1 by the expected useful life of buildings.
+A company can determine the depreciation rate for buildings by dividing the digit 1 by the expected useful life of buildings.

 Step #3:Calculate the depreciation for buildings

 A company can determine the depreciation for buildings by multiplying the outcomes of step 1 and step 2, that is, the depreciable basis and rate of depreciation.

 It’s important to note that the depreciation for buildings is a complex area of tax law, and it’s advisable to consult with a tax professional to ensure that you are properly calculating and claiming your depreciation expenses.

 Depreciation for Building Formula